Verse

 Steger Migration

-Johann Paul Steger married Dorothea Reimers in Germany.
+Johann Paul Steger of Bösleben, Sachsen, Ansbach, Bavaria, Germany married Dorothea Reimers in Wiederau, Mittweida, Saxony, Germany.
 Their son Georg Steger married Anna Walther.
 Their son Paul Steger married Maria A Heitzschelts, and they immigrated to England, apparently after the birth of their son John Steger, who had been born in Germany and immigrated to the United States with his wife Elizabeth Reynolds after their marriage in England and settle in Virginia.
 Their son Francis George Steger also immigrated to Virginia with his wife Ann Barbara Perratt.
 Their son John Perratt Steger, Sr., married Elizabeth Davenport.
 After his death, she moved to Gallatin County, Kentucky, with their son John Perratt Steger, Jr. He married Susannah Webster, and they moved to Owen County, Kentucky.
 Their son John Samuel Steger married America Ann Valentine Melvina King, who moved to Boone County, Indiana, after his death, along with their son (my great-grandfather) George Thomas Steger.
 He married Phedora Alice Day.
 Their daughter was my maternal grandmother, Lenore Inez Steger, who married George Elmer Tridle.
 Several years after his death, she married Earl Sullivan and moved to Superior, Wisconsin.
 After his death, she returned to Broad Ripple, and then to Franklin in Johnson County, Indiana.

 Europe